 Reporting structure is a useful shorthand for understanding the scope difference between these roles.
 In a properly structured organization, the director of operations reports to the COO.
 That chain of command reflects the scope difference: the director owns a function, and the COO owns the system those functions operate within.

 The VP of operations sits between these two levels in larger organizations.
-A VP of operations typically owns a broader set of functions than a director and has more strategic input, but still operates within defined lanes rather than across the whole organization.
+A VP of operations typically owns a broader set of functions than a director and has more strategic input.
+But still operates within defined lanes rather than across the whole organization.
 The VP title signals functional seniority.
 The COO title signals organizational integration authority.
 They are not interchangeable.

 Career Progression: From Director to COO

 The path from director of operations to COO is one of the most common progressions in mid-market companies, and one of the most commonly mismanaged.
 A director who gets promoted to COO without a corresponding change in mandate, authority, and scope will fail in the new role while succeeding in the old one.
 The title changes.
 The job description does not.
 The structural gap remains.
+When operational complexity outpaces internal capacity, anoperations consultantbrings the systems perspective needed to close the gap.

 A director becomes ready for the COO role when they have demonstrated the ability to think across functions, not just within one.
 That means evidence of cross-departmental influence, strategic input on resource allocation, and the ability to resolve conflicts between peers: not just manage down.
 Without that expanded capacity, a COO title on a director-level operator creates confusion about authority and accountability that cascades through the entire organization.